BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/quest_of_the_ringbearer.md

 At the start of the game, before the first Priority is rolled, each Good model may make a 'free' shooting attack as if it were the Shoot phase.
 Additionally, for the first three turns of the game, all Good models gain the *Stalk Unseen* special rule and may re-roll any 1s To Wound when making a shooting attack.

-**PARTICIPANTS**

-**Good:** Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; Frodo Baggins with Sting, Mithril Coat, and Elven Cloak; Samwise Gamgee with Elven Cloak; Sméagol; Anborn, Ranger of Ithilien; Mablung, Ranger of Ithilien; 24 Rangers of Gondor: 16 with no additional equipment, 8 with spear.

-**Evil:** 2 War Mûmakil of Harad each with 12 Haradrim Warriors with bow; 24 Haradrim Warriors with spear.

 ![](../media/scenarios/quest_of_the_ringbearer/ambush_at_ithilien.jpg)

 ---

 ## OSGILIATH

+**PARTICIPANTS**

+**Good:** Faramir, Captain of Gondor with bow; Madril, Captain of Ithilien; Damrod, Ranger of Ithilien; Anborn, Ranger of Ithilien; Mablung, Ranger of Ithilien; Frodo Baggins with Sting, Mithril Coat, and Elven Cloak; Samwise Gamgee with Elven Cloak; Sméagol; 13 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow, 1 with banner; 12 Rangers of Gondor: 4 with spear, 8 with no additional wargear; 6 Osgiliath Veterans: 2 with shield, 2 with spear, 2 with bow.

+**Evil:** 3 Orc Captains with shield; 1 Ringwraith on Fell Beast with 2 Might, 10 Will, and 2 Fate; 37 Orc Warriors: 12 with shield, 12 with spear, 6 with Orc bow, 6 with two-handed weapon, 1 with banner.

 **LAYOUT**